jeanetterosario88/confessional-backend/README.md

     $ rails console

-For the fronthead, head to the Github to fork and clone: https://github.com/jeanetterosario88/confessional.git
+For the frontend, head to the following Github link to fork and clone: https://github.com/jeanetterosario88/confessional.git

 ## CONTRIBUTING

 Bug reports and pull requests are welcome on GitHub https://github.com/jeanetterosario88/confessional-backend.git Contributors are expected to adhere to the Contributor Covenant code of conduct.

+## LICENSE

+The project is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 # confessional-backend